smizell/smizell-blog/content/posts/scheduling-posts-with-hugo.md

 * Pushes the filename to a `schedule.txt` file
 * Opens the new file with iA Writer

-The archetype file sets `draft` is to `true`.
-The date is set to today, but I don't care about the date at this point.
-I'll change that when I publish.
+The archetype file sets `draft` to `true`.
+The date is set to today, but I don't care about that at this point.
+I'll change that when I publish it.

 I have another task called `schedule:publish`.
 This will do: